JEWELRY MANUFACTURING PROCESS

 Our Jewelry Manufacturing Process

 Hong Factory Co.,Ltd. proudly continues the lapidary’s jewelry manufacturing legacy.
-The handmade designs combine unique and sophisticated production process and crafting tradition inherent in jewelry manufacturing with a desire to constantly innovate and evolve.
+The handmade designs combine unique and sophisticated production process and crafting tradition inherent in JEWELRY MANUFACTURING PROCESS with a desire to constantly innovate and evolve.
 Our passion and enthusiasm results in high quality, expertly crafted pieces of classic yet contemporary jewellery using only the finest quality multicolor gemstones in oxidized silver setting polished to enhance gleaming antique silver that is well suited to all occasions.
 Paired with lustrous Swiss Marcasite, the iridescent gemstone adds a sparking, luxurious finish to each piece.

 If you would like to see the jewelry making process in person, you can visit our production facilities in the heart of Bangkok city, Thailand.
 There you can watch our artists creating works of art in person, while viewing their finished works in our adjoining showroom.
 The master jewelers on our team have decades of years of jewelry making experience.
 Hong Factory team has created exquisite Marcasite jewelry that have been exhibited in international jewelry fair and editorialized in top magazine.
 More importantly, they have made jewelry for thousands of satisfied customers – just like you.